 Retrieval-Augmented Generation (RAG) is a method that expands an LLM with external knowledge [43].
 A RAG system has two main components, a retriever and a generator.
-Figure 9 shows the Boxology representation of a RAG system, where the retriever is the model in pattern 2b and the generator is the LLM in pattern 2e.
-Firstly, the retriever selects relevant documents based on the posed question (2a), through classification or with help of a Knowledge Graph.
-The question and retrieved documents are then presented to an LLM in a prompt (2e).
-The LLM then generates an answer to the question based on the information in the selected documents.
-The LLM can then also present the source of the information, making it more trustworthy and reliable.
+Figure 9 shows the Boxology representation of a RAG system, where the retriever is the model in pattern 2a and 1d and the generator is the LLM in pattern 2e.
+Firstly, the retriever selects relevant documents based on the posed question (pattern 2a), through classification or with help of a Knowledge Graph.
+Secondly, the question and retrieved documents are transformed (1d) to be presented to an LLM in a prompt (pattern 2e).
+Thirdly, the LLM generates an answer to the question based on the information in the selected documents.
+The LLM can also present the source of the information, making it more trustworthy and reliable.

-In KD-CoT, KSL and Think-on-graph facts are retrieved from a KG, together with the reasoning.
-Then an LLM then generates a natural language answer to present to the user [23, 80, 93].

-RAG is a prime example of the KG-enhanced LLM pattern as presented in subsubsection 4.2.1.
+In KD-CoT, KSL and Think-on-graph, facts are retrieved from a KG together with the reasoning, and an LLM generates a natural language answer to be presented to the user [23, 80, 93].
+RAG is a prime example of the KG-enhanced LLM pattern, as presented in subsubsection 4.2.1.